itu-devops/lecture_notes/sessions/session_08/Slides.md

 - When you are running containers if you don't collect and ship the logs, they'll disappear when you restart (or destroy) the container

-- Docker - all logs on a machine can be found in `/var/lib/docker/containers/<container_id>`
+- Docker - all logs on a **host machine** can be found in `/var/lib/docker/containers/<container_id>`

-- When using Docker containers - log files are lost when recreating containers
+- When using Docker containers - log files are lost when recreating container

-- At least one group succeeded in integrating Loki & Grafana instead of ELK in their setup

 - Alternative to `docker logs `  is  [`docker attach`](https://docs.docker.com/engine/reference/commandline/attach/)